 - Stay on designated trails.

 - Obey closed area signs on fences, gates, and along closed boundaries.
 There will be space in-between signs - this is not to imply visitors can still enter closed areas if they access between two closed signs.

 While the refuge welcomes walking and enjoying nature and wildlife along the trails, some activities can be disturbing to wildlife and visitors that are here to enjoy nature.
 Activities permitted on the refuge include: wildlife observation, wildlife and landscape photography, interpretation, environmental education, fishing, and hunting.
-The Refuge is not a typical park where people play ball, throw frisbees, fly kites, play games, use remote control toys, operate ham radios, play music, or have parties with balloons and barbeques.
-These and other recreational activities are not reliant on wildlife and can be performed at a different park; they are not permitted on the Refuge.
+The refuge is not a typical park where people play ball, throw frisbees, fly kites, play games, use remote control toys, operate ham radios, play music, or have parties with balloons and barbeques.
+These and other recreational activities are not reliant on wildlife and can be performed at a different park; they are not permitted on the refuge.